-The accompanying management's discussion and analysis (unaudited) on pages 1 through 7, the schedule of changes in the net pension liability and related ratios (unaudited) on page 54, the schedule of employer contributions (unaudited) on page 55, the schedule of investment returns (unaudited) on page 56, the schedule of changes in total other post-employment benefits ("OPEB") liability (unaudited) on page 57 and the schedule of total other post-employment benefits ("OPEB") contributions (unaudited) on page 58 are required by accounting principles generally accepted in the United States of America to supplement the consolidated basic financial statements.
+The accompanying management's discussion and analysis (unaudited) on pages 1 through 10, the schedule of changes in the net pension liability and related ratios (unaudited) on page 58, the schedule of employer contributions (unaudited) on page 59, the schedule of investment returns (unaudited) on page 60, the schedule of changes in total other post-employment benefits ("OPEB") liability (unaudited) on page 61 and the schedule of total other post-employment benefits ("OPEB") contributions (unaudited) on page 62 are required by accounting principles generally accepted in the United States of America to supplement the consolidated basic financial statements.
 Such information, although not a part of the consolidated basic financial statements, is required by the Governmental Accounting Standards Board who considers it to be an essential part of financial reporting for placing the consolidated basic financial statements in an appropriate operational, economic, or historical context.
 We have applied certain limited procedures to the required supplementary information in accordance with auditing standards generally accepted in the United States of America, which consisted of inquiries of management about the methods of preparing the information and comparing the information for consistency with management's responses to our inquiries, the consolidated basic financial statements, and other knowledge we obtained during our audits of the consolidated basic financial statements.
 We do not express an opinion or provide any assurance on the information because the limited procedures do not provide us with sufficient evidence to express an opinion or provide any assurance.

-Supplemental Information
+Supplementary Information

-Our audits were conducted for the purpose of forming opinions on the consolidated basic financial statements.
-The supplemental consolidating information on pages 60 through 65 is presented for purposes of additional analysis and is not a required part of the consolidated basic financial statements.
+Our audit was conducted for the purpose of forming an opinion on the financial statements that collectively comprise the System's consolidated basic financial statements.
+The supplemental consolidating information on pages 63 through 68 is presented for purposes of additional analysis and is not a required part of the consolidated basic financial statements.
 The supplemental consolidating information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the consolidated basic financial statements.
 The supplemental consolidating information has been subjected to the auditing procedures applied in the audit of the consolidated basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the consolidated basic financial statements or to the consolidated basic financial statements themselves and other additional procedures, in accordance with auditing standards generally accepted in the United States of America.
 In our opinion, the supplemental consolidating information is fairly stated, in all material respects, in relation to the consolidated basic financial statements taken as a whole.

-Tampa, Florida January 30, 2020
+Tampa, Florida January 28, 2021

-Pricewaterhouse Coopers L.L.P.
+Pricewaterhouse Copers L.L.P.

-Lee Memorial Health System Consolidated Basic Statements of Net Position September 30, 2019 and 2018
+Lee Memorial Health System Consolidated Basic Statements of Net Position September 30, 2020 and 2019